 financial services through the continuous drip, drip, drip of untrustworthy behaviour over a very long period of time.”

-implement, and the essence of meaning is hidden, and this makes it easy to hide misfeasance.
+implement, and the essence of meaning is hidden, making it easy to hide misfeasance.
 The honest and ethical get lumped in with the criminal and immoral.

-We shine a bright light onto financial markets.
+We shine a bright light on financial markets.
 We work to protect consumers.
 We protect customers by providing impartial generic advice and financial education.
 We educate consumers on how

-financial markets work so that they get a fair deal and can deal confidently with market participants.
+financial markets work so they get a fair deal and can deal confidently with market participants.

 It is unrealistic to assume that everything that could be done to protect the public is being done.
-There is a very real need for more effective measures to deal with the growing problem of
+There is a genuine need for more effective measures to deal with the growing problem of

 That is where we come in.
 We are not financial market participants.
 This way, we eliminate conflicted interests and guarantee impartiality when acting on your behalf.